APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

   ![](images/9.1.png)

 *Congratulation!
-You have provisioned an ATP database.*
+You have provisioned an ATP database.
+You must wait for this to finish before proceeding to the next part of the lab.
+Alternately, your instructor may have already created an instance for you.
+Please consult your instruction for connection details.*